WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/social-media.md

 ![Whiteboard](/assets/whiteboard.jpeg)

-alt-text: Symbolic whiteboard with lightbulb and words like idea, cubrir, Creative, and smaller icons debiting grains, team work and other things
+alt-text: Symbolic whiteboard with lightbulb and words like idea, concept, team, creative, and smaller icons including graphs, money bag, team work and other things

 ## End of week 4 - whiteboard outcomes